deltachat/deltachat-pages/en/help.md

 If a "Push Service" is available, Delta Chat enables Push Notifications to achieve instant message delivery for all chatmail users.
-If you are using a classic e-mail provider instead of [chatmail](https://delta.chat/chatmail) servers, Push Notifications are not available.

 In the Delta Chat "Notifications" settings for "Instant delivery" you can change the following settings effecting all chat profiles: